Where do your animals come from?

 Please check out our Lost & Found Pet's page for more information on what you should do.

-I’d like to plan a fundraising event for BAHS.
+I’d like to plan a fundraising event for WHS.
 How do I get started?

 Check out our information on Third Party Fundraisers.
-A third-party fundraising event is any activity by a non-affiliated group or individual where the Bay Area Humane Society has no monetary responsibility and little or no staff involvement.
+A third-party fundraising event is any activity by a non-affiliated group or individual where the Wisconsin Humane Society has no monetary responsibility and little or no staff involvement.
 We are happy to help you get started.

 How do I change my address or remove my name from your mailing list?